Skip to Main Content

 Accurately assessing the relevancy of an author's or speaker's credentials in relation to your question is what will inspire confidence in your own audience that what you are saying is reasonable and plausible.

-New topic of research: How were the ancient monuments of the world constructed?
+New topic of research: The construction of ancient monuments around the world

 You've found three books from the library.